September 25, 2016

-This season we will be fishing for Jumbo Sea Bass and Porgies leaving at 10:00 PM most Tuesday, Thursday, Friday, and Saturday nights in November and December.
-We plan to start our trips in mid-November, heading out to the eastern wrecks to "meet" the fall Sea Bass migration.
+This season we will be fishing for Jumbo Sea Bass and Porgies leaving at 11:00 PM most Tuesday, Thursday, Friday, and Saturday nights in November and December.
+We plan to start these overnight trips in mid-November and head out to the eastern wrecks to "meet" the fall Sea Bass migration.
 Please see our Trip Calendar page for specific dates.
 All anglers get bunks on these trips.

 Please contact us even if you had previously mentioned that you wanted to be on a certain trip or trips.
 It was quite a while ago and we don't want to forget anyone.

-While we always reserve the right to overbook each trip by two people, we try not to do it on Tilefish trips since space is always at a premium.
+While we always reserve the right to overbook each trip by two people, we try not to do it since space is always at a premium.
 Following the payment procedure above will allow us to stick to our passenger limits.

 Lastly, if any 2 or 2½-day trip is significantly shortened due to adverse weather conditions, anglers will receive a credit ticket for a future trip for an amount determined by the Captain.
 There will be NO CASH REFUNDS.

 We look forward to our 2016 OFFSHORE TRIPS and seeing you at the boat.